wandb/wandb/nexus/docs/contributing.md

 This step is not required, but it is highly recommended.

-## Installing Nexus
+## Installing WandB Core
-To install Nexus, you will need to run the following commands (assuming you are in the root of the repository):
+To install wandb-core, you will need to run the following commands (assuming you are in the root of the repository):
 ```shell
 pip install -r requirements_build.txt  # Install build dependencies, if needed
 nox -s build-core install-core
 ```
-This will build Nexus for your current platform and install it into your current Python environment.
+This will build wandb-core for your current platform and install it into your current Python environment.
 Note that every time you make a change to the code, you will need to re-run this command to install the changes.
-If you want to make changes to the code and have them immediately available, you can install Nexus in development mode.
+If you want to make changes to the code and have them immediately available, you can install wandb-core in development mode.

-## Installing Nexus in Development Mode
+## Installing WandB Core in Development Mode
-To install Nexus in development mode, you will need to run the following commands (assuming you are in the root of the repository):
+To install wandb-core in development mode, you will need to run the following commands (assuming you are in the root of the repository):
 ```shell
 ./nexus/scripts/setup-nexus-path.sh
 ```
-This script will also allow you to unset the Nexus path if you no longer want to use the development version of Nexus.
+This script will also allow you to unset the wandb-core path if you no longer want to use the development version of wandb-core.
 Follow the instructions in the script to do that.

 ## Running System Tests Locally
 Install the test requirements into the current Python environment: